-The winning films will be announced at the awards ceremony held during the annual film festival on Saturday, February 9.
+The winning films will be announced at the awards ceremony held the Saturday evening of the festival.

 All winners receive a cash prize and our Hoka award.
 Some of the winners receive other in-kind gifts.

 Other awards selected from programmer and jury feedback include the Lisa Blount Memorial Award for Acting, the Alice Guy-Blaché Filmmaker Award which receives a $1,000 cash prize from the Louis M. Rabinowitz Foundation, the Pat Rasberry Emerging Mississippi Filmmaker award also comes with a cash prize courtesy of Dr. Eric Springman and Kat Phillips of Kat Scratch Films LLC.
 The Reel South Best Southern Film also gets an opportunity to screen on PBS.
 These special awards are only eligible to attending filmmakers.